Turtosa/from-zero-to-rag/from-zero-to-rag.md

 2. Query embedding: take the plain text queries and convert to vectors.
 3. Search: find the N most similar vectors to the user query
 4. \*Post-processing of results
-	1. \*Re rank results if multiple/alternative search algorithms were used (e.g. BM25, full text).
+	1. \*Re-rank results if multiple/alternative search algorithms were used (e.g. BM25, full text).
 	2. \*Rearrange results: LLMs tend to prefer data at the beginning and end of the context[<sup>[1]</sup>](https://arxiv.org/abs/2307.03172), so place low confidence chunks in the middle, flanked on either end by the high confidence chunks.
 	3. \*Drop anything that doesn't match our metadata filters.
 5. Prompt: Generate a new prompt combining the user's query with the context from our search.